angtft/TreeBASEMirror/README.md

 model parameters).
 We substituted the original taxon names since some of them were quite creative and made the parsers in the software we had to use for our experiments cry.

-There is also a [SQLite](https://www.sqlite.org/index.html) database that can be used with our [example scripts](https://github.com/angtft/RAxMLGroveScripts) for easier lookup (and simulation based on the inferred trees) of MSAs.
+There is also a [SQLite](https://www.sqlite.org/index.html) database with our example scripts [here](https://github.com/angtft/RAxMLGroveScripts), that can be used for easier lookup of MSAs.

 ## References